NikoBrain/Filled/README.md

 > Q. I have a question or want to make a suggestion!
 >
-> A. Email me them; I read all suggestions! nikobrains@gmail.com
+> A. Either go to the github and open an issue, or email me (nikobrains@gmail.com)